testsigmahq/testsigma-docs/src/pages/docs/desired-capabilities/network-throttling.md

 ---
-title: "Network throttling"
+title: "Network Throttling"
 metadesc: "Network throttling is an intentional slowing down of internet speed.
 Learn how to enable and use Network Throttling feature in Testsigma"
 noindex: false
 order: 15.91
 page_id: "Network Throttling"
 search_keyword: "Network Throttling"
 warning: false
+contextual_links:
+- type: section
+  name: "Contents"
+- type: link
+  name: "Prerequisites"
+  url: "#prerequisites"
+- type: link
+  name: "Available Network Conditions"
+  url: "#available-network-conditions"
+- type: link
+  name: "Steps to Enable Network Throttling"
+  url: "#steps-to-enable-network-throttling"
+- type: link
+  name: "Using Network Throttling Feature in Test Cases"
+  url: "#using-network-throttling-feature-in-test-cases"
 ---

 ---

-<p><em>Network throttling</em> is an intentional slowing down of internet speed.
+Network throttling is an intentional slowing down of internet speed.
 It is used to simulate user experience under low bandwidth conditions.
-This is useful from a testing perspective as developers and quality analysts get an understanding of how the website loads and functions when accessed from different network environments, especially environments wherein poor network speed is experienced.

-This article demonstrates the method to enable the network throttling feature, with which testers can simulate poor network conditions while testing web applications using Testsigma.
+It also helps you understand how the website loads and functions when accessed from different network environments, especially environments wherein poor network speed is experienced.
+This article discusses how to enable the network throttling feature in Testsigma.

+---

+## **Prerequisites**
+- You should be familiar with [Testsigma Addons](https://testsigma.com/docs/addons/what-is-an-addon/).

+---

+## **Available Network Conditions**
 The following profile options can be used to simulate various network conditions for your test:
 </p>
 <style>